raspberrypilearning/electricity-generation/en/step_6.md

 All the new energy variables are listed in the **Variables** menu.
 They are also automatically shown on the Stage, but you don't need them shown there for this project.

-Click on the tickboxes next to each variable to hide them from view.
+Click on the checkboxes next to each variable to hide them from view.

 --- no-print ---